 This article is now available on Audio, read by the author, Myles Hughes, exclusively for our Patreon supporters.
 For just $3 a month you will have access to our full library of Audio content, plus three new uploads every week.
-To sign up visit our Patreon page: https://www.patreon.com/25YL
+To sign up visit the 25YL Media Patreon page.

 Last month saw the release of André Øvredal’s Scary Stories to Tell in the Dark, which adapts a popular anthology series often cited in the same breath as Goosebumps when fans of a certain age talk about the books that initially got them into reading horror fiction.
 By that same token, critics have rightfully praised the film version as an excellent gateway horror film, in that it serves as a stepping stone for those who haven’t seen very many scary movies and would like to get their feet wet before progressing to more iconic or intense genre entries (see also: Jaws, Gremlins, The Monster Squad, Krampus, and much of Tim Burton’s early filmography).